MrLukeKR/Holdem-Hotshots/README.md

 See also the list of contributors who participated in this project.
 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details /* TODO */
+This project is Copyright Advantage Software Group 2016 - see the LICENSE.md file for details

 ## Acknowledgments
-    Hat tip to anyone who's code was used
-    Inspiration
-    etc
 /* TODO */